Hackr-Sach/Mintagram/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Acquire a Moralis account here -> https://moralis.io/ to obtain API keys to init the app

 ## Quick start
 1. Install dependencies via `yarn install` (or `npm install`)
 2. Copy `.env.example` to `.env` and add your keys:
+3. Add `SKIP_PREFLIGHT_CHECK=true` to your .env to bypass the 8.1.0 babel-loader warning

 # Your appId
 REACT_APP_MORALIS_APP_ID="xxx"